pyxis-roc/Mutation-Based-Test-Generation/artifact_root/README.md

 location with around 50GB of free space (minimum, to run the --all experiments for input generation from scratch, you'll need around 500GB).
 We'll refer to this location as `$ARTIFACT`.
-All commands below will be executed, unless otherwise noted, are executed from this location.
+All commands below are, unless otherwise noted, executed from this location.

 After unpacking, you should see the following files: